 (f) establish a procedure for the consideration of Board candidates recommended by the Company’s shareholders and consider director candidates recommended by Company shareholders;

-(o) review directorships in other for-profit organizations held by or offered to directors and senior officers of the Company;
+(n) review directorships in other for-profit organizations held by or offered to directors and executive officers of the Company;

-(p) review and assess the channels through which the Board receives information, and the quality and timeliness of information received; and
+(o) review and assess the channels through which the Board receives information, and the quality and timeliness of information received;

-(r) oversee the Company’s shareholder engagement program, and make recommendations to the Board regarding its involvement in shareholder engagement
+(q) oversee shareholder communications with the Board, and make recommendations to the Board regarding its involvement in shareholder engagement;

-(s) annually evaluate the performance of the Committee and the adequacy of the committee's charter; and
+(r) annually evaluate the performance of the Committee and the adequacy of the Committee’s charter; and

-(t) develop, administer and oversee the process for an annual evaluation of the Board and its committees;
+(s) develop, administer and oversee the process for an annual evaluation of the Board and its committees.

 3. Outside advisors.
 The Committee will have the authority to retain at the expense of the Company such outside counsel, experts, and other advisors as it determines appropriate to assist it in the full performance of its functions without the necessity for approval by the Board or management, including authority to retain and terminate any search firm used to identify director candidates, and to approve the search firm's fees and other retention terms.